π Tatbot VLA Plan 3 β Training on stroke_tool datasets and MCP inference toolΒΆ

 MCP inference tool: design and code skeletonΒΆ

-We will add a new MCP tool vla_infer
+We will add a new MCP tool vla_infer that:

 Loads a specified checkpoint directory into the chosen policy class.